 - A strengthened co-operative community.

-If you’re new to the Co-op, we encourage you to click here to learn more about membership, and sign up for our weekly e-mail update, “The Scoop,” to stay up-to-date on all things Co-op.
+If you’re new to the Co-op, we encourage you to learn more about membership, and to sign up to stay in the loop on our latest deals.
 Check around our website to learn more about us; we hope to see you soon!